🃏 🀄

 The Vettu (Cut) — Explained

 Unlike traditional trick-taking games, there is no trump suit.
 Any card from any other suit can cut.
 The only requirement is that you genuinely have no cards in the lead suit.
-Playing a cut when you actually have the lead suit is considered a foul.
+Playing a cut when you actually have the lead suit is a foul.

 Escaping the Round